MelanieCrissey/old-melaniecrissey.com/source/blog/breakdown.markdown

 Customer experience work (or user experience work) is critical work.
 It's easy to obsess over the edge cases: the templates that aren't rendering right, the triggers that aren't timed perfectly, or the glaring plot holes in the story we're telling to our customers.

-Because I walk around carrying a laundry list of "things to fix" in the back of my mind, I opened the article in my browser fulling expecting to get _torn a new one_ for everything that isn't impeccable.
+Because I walk around carrying a laundry list of "things to fix" in the back of my mind, I opened the article in my browser fully expecting to get _torn a new one_ for everything that isn't impeccable.

 Instead, what I found was a kind, insightful, and accurate review of our onboarding experience.